oneops/oneops.github.io/user/design/enable-https-for-service-lbcerts.md

 ---
 layout: user-doc
 title: Enable https for a Service (LB Certs)
-id: enable-https-for-service-lbcerts
 ---

 This assumes that you have an SSL certificate.
-(If you need one, contact InfoSec.)

 # Solution